3 Types of Marijuana Grow Lights. Which will yield the biggest Crop?

-These lamps need a Ballast to run them.
+These lamps come with a Ballast to run them.
 Do yourself a favor and get one with a digital ballast.
 They use less electricity, produce more light and the bulb lives longer.
 Also, they throw less electro-smog.
 So the digital ballast is very recommended as opposed to the old dirt magnetic ones which are still being sold every now and then.

 Pics of Marijuana Grown under 400 Watt HPS: